OfficeDev/office-js-docs/reference/requirement-sets/excel-api-requirement-sets.md

 Excel events APIs provide a variety of event handlers that allow your add-in to automatically run a designated function when a specific event occurs.
 You can design that function to perform whatever actions your scenario requires.
 For a list of events that are currently available, see [Work with Events using the Excel JavaScript API](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-events).

-## Perform data validation

-The new data validation APIs enable setting up new range data validation rules on ranges based on pre-defined list, formulas, date, time or custom values, manage input and error messages.

 ## Customize the appearance of worksheets and ranges

 The new APIs, you can customize the appearance of worksheets in multiple ways: